Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_faq/guide.en-gb.md

 ### How do I archive a container?

-You archive the container from the Control Panel, via the S3-compatible API, CLI or SDK.
+You archive the container from the OVHcloud Control Panel, via the S3-compatible API, CLI or SDK.

-In the Control Panel, the action is carried out by activating the `Archive`{.action} button.
+In the OVHcloud Control Panel, the action is carried out by activating the `Archive`{.action} button.

 After this request, the bucket is not yet archived.
 Archiving to tape will take some time.
 From this command until a restore, the bucket cannot accept any read or write requests on the objects (listing objects is always allowed).